VahidFarahmandian/jinget-azure-sqlserver-query-runner/README.md

 **Database Name (Required):** The name of the database which we want to execute query against it.

+**Query Timeout (Required):** Specifies the number of seconds before the queries time out.
+The timeout must be an integer value between 1 and 65535.

 **Database login name:** Username used for 'SQL Authentication'.

 **Database login password:** Password used for 'SQL Authentication'